Ian Thorpe: 2006: Attempted return and retirement

 Thorpe returned to competition at the New South Wales Championships in December 2005.
 He raced in the 200 m and stated his intention to retire after the 2008 Summer Olympics in Beijing.
 Thorpe announced that due to a desire to concentrate on the 100 m freestyle, he had dropped his pet event, the 400 m.
 He was unmoved by national coach Alan Thompson, who implored him to continue swimming the event.
-In February, Thorpe qualified for the 2006 Commonwealth Games by winning the 100 m and 200 m freestyle in times of 49.24 s and 1 min 46.42 s respectively.
+In February, Thorpe qualified for the 2006 Commonwealth Games by winning the 100 m and 200 m freestyle in times of 49.24 s and 1:46.42 respectively.
 He expressed disappointment with his performances; he speculated that he may have misjudged his new training schedule and anticipated further improvement.

 Soon after, Thorpe announced his withdrawal from the Commonwealth Games due to a bout of bronchitis, which had stopped him from training.
 Thorpe's illness was later diagnosed as a strain of glandular fever, and after a further delay caused by a broken hand, he moved to the United States in July to work with Dave Salo.
 Further disruption followed when the Australian switched coaches, citing excessive and ongoing media attention.
 Thorpe's stay was constantly surrounded by rumours that he was suffering from ill discipline; this fuelled speculation that his international career was on the decline.

 Upon his return to Australia, Thorpe withdrew from the selection trials for the 2007 World Championships and announced his retirement on 21 November 2006.
 Thorpe said that he had been contemplating retirement for some time, but was afraid of the future because swimming had given him a "safety blanket".
 Thorpe stated that he retired despite reaching higher levels of fitness, noting "As I got fit, physically fit, my mind also got fit".
 He said a clear mind allowed him to reach his decision.
 He was close to tears when thanking the Australian public, but declared that his retirement was a "joyous" occasion of celebration.

 In 2007, the French sports newspaper L'Équipe claimed that Thorpe "showed 'abnormal levels' of two banned substances in a doping test" in 2006 prior to his retirement.
 Thorpe denied the charges.
 The Australian Sports Anti-Doping Authority (ASADA) confirmed that they had investigated Thorpe in the past, for abnormal levels of testosterone and luteinising hormone (LH), but had dismissed the result.
 FINA dropped its investigation and closed the case.
 Thorpe has never been found to have used banned substances, and has denied allegations against him while also speaking out against drug use.
 He has called for the introduction of blood testing, promised to surrender a frozen sample for retrospective testing and repeatedly criticised FINA for drug-testing procedures that he regards as inadequate.